phil65/epregistry/README.md

 - Other packaging tools that follow the entry points specification

 > **📝 Note: Automatic Caching**
-> The registry implements automatic caching of entry points for better performance.
-The cache is initialized on first use and shared across all registry instances.
+> Both registry types implement automatic caching of entry points for better performance.
+> The cache is initialized on first use and shared across all registry instances.